taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 3. To allow users to create, read, update, and delete trip plans through the mobile application.
 4. To allow users to create and manage day-by-day itineraries, including individual itinerary items with time, location, and description.
 5. To allow users to retrieve real-time weather forecasts for their travel destinations using the Open-Meteo API.
-6. To allow users to discover tourist attractions and places of interest at their destination using the OpenTripMap API.
+6. To allow users to discover tourist attractions, restaurants, and hotels at their destination using SerpAPI.
 7. To allow users to view detailed country information including currency, language, timezone, and national flag using the RestCountries API.
 8. To allow users to record travel expenses and manage trip budgets through a dedicated budget tracker module.
 9. To integrate an in-house Node.js and Express REST API as the backend web service responsible for business logic, data management, and external API communication.